wevote/WeVoteCordova/README.md

     git clone https://github.com/wevote/WeVoteCordova.git
     ```

-1. Make a www directory and the first symbolic link `for bundle.js`
+1. Make a www directory and the first symbolic link for `bundle.js`

     ```
     cd WeVoteCordova
     mkdir www
     cd www
     ln -s /Users/stevepodell/WebstormProjects/StevesForkOfWebApp/build/js/bundle.js bundle.js
-    cd ../..
     ```

-1. Copy this code directory to a tempoary name `WeVoteCordovaPopulated`
+1. Run (destructive) Cordova CLI commands on the `WeVoteCordova` directory
     ```
+    cd /Users/stevepodell/WebstormProjects/WeVoteCordova
+    cordova platform rm ios android
+    cordova platform add ios android
+    ```
+    This step adds all the Cordova libraries, installs up-to-date versions of the Cordova plugins, and sets up directories for iOS and Android,
+    but it destroys some of the source controlled configuration files by overwriting them with default scaffolding files.

+1. Rename this code directory to a temporary name: `WeVoteCordovaPopulated`

+    ```
+    cd /Users/stevepodell/WebstormProjects
     mv WeVoteCordova WeVoteCordovaPopulated
     ```

 1. Then clone another copy of the code